Ancient Celtic warfare: Celts depicted as barbarians

 The Greeks and Macedonians had their own issues with the Gallic tribes.
 Celts originating from various La Tène chiefdoms and Noricum began a mass migration and settlement of the Balkans from the 4th century BC.
-These expeditions were led by multiple leaders, including another Brennus, Acichorious, Bolgios, Cerethrius and Leonnorius.
-These migrations had a massive impact on the region and culminated with a series of events: the defeat and decapitation of the Macedonian king, Ptolemy Ceraunus, the defeat of a Greek Army at the Battle of Thermopylae, the subsequent attack on Delphi and finally the foundations of the settlement in Asia Minor that became home to the Galatians.
+These expeditions were led by multiple leaders, including Brennus, Acichorious, Bolgios, Cerethrius and Leonnorius.
+These migrations had a massive impact on the region and culminated in the defeat and decapitation of the Macedonian king, Ptolemy Ceraunus, the defeat of a Greek Army at the Battle of Thermopylae, the subsequent attack on Delphi and finally the foundations of the settlement in Asia Minor that became home to the Galatians.
 This series of events left a lasting impression on the Greeks.

-Later, the military position was reversed as the Roman Empire expanded its sphere of influence and gradually conquered most of the Celtic peoples.
-During this period, both Greek and Roman writers and scholars were heavily biased against the Celts and tended to focus much on the savage ferocity of the fearless, naked, headhunting Celtic warrior, creating an image which has persisted ever since.
-To the Ancient Greeks and Romans the Celtic warrior was the archetypal barbarian, stereotypically presented as massive, powerful, and malicious.
+Later, the military position was reversed, as the Roman Empire expanded its sphere of influence and gradually conquered most of the Celtic peoples.
+During this period, both Greek and Roman writers and scholars were heavily biased against the Celts and tended to focus on the savage ferocity of the fearless, naked, headhunting Celtic warrior, creating an image which has persisted ever since.
+To the Ancient Greeks and Romans, the Celtic warrior was the archetypal barbarian, stereotypically presented as massive, powerful, and malicious.